support@meisterdrucke.com · 0043 4257 29415

 Ancient Art · Photographs of old objects

 Linen mummy bandage with vignettes from 'The Book of the Dead', Ptolemaic-Roman Period, c.100 BC-AD 200 by Egyptian.
-Available as an art print on canvas, photo paper, watercolor board, uncoated paper or Japanese paper.
+Available as an art print on canvas, photo paper, watercolor board, natural paper, or Japanese paper.

 funerary · hieroglyphics · offering table · offerings · Freud Museum, London, UK / Bridgeman Images